izzy-robinson/msc-thesis/Bell Nonlocality.md

 3. The result is always identical to the choice for $x$ (i.e. $a=x$).
 4. The result is always different from the choice for $x$ (i.e. $a \neq x$).

 Likewise, there are $4$ deterministic processes which might be followed by Bob.
 This means a total of $4 \times 4 = 16$ combinations of processes for both Alice and Bob.
 All of these are listed in the table below, where it can be seen that none score more than $3$.
+Probabilistic strategies are simply convex combinations of these deterministic strategies, and therefore cannot score higher than the deterministic strategies themselves.

 ```{figure} chsh-scores.JPG
 :name: chsh-scores-figure